sloede/GASPI.jl/README.md

 The `<machinefile>` is the normal machinefile with all nodes on which to start a GASPI rank. `$(which julia)` is required since without `module` support, the remote ranks might not know where the Julia executable is located.
 The `/abs/path/to/launcher.jl` must be an *absolute* path again.
-The launcher will take care of recreating the environment using the information in the TOML file `$(pwd)/gaspi-jl-env.toml`.
+The launcher script will take care of recreating the environment using the information in the TOML file `$(pwd)/gaspi-jl-env.toml`.
 Finally, you can provide the path to the Julia programm (and optional command line arguments to it) as the final part.
 The path